Proj221/DemoVer1_Huawei/README.md

 + add 2 boxes to cover the outdoor space and indoor space
 + generate random vectors when the class on off states are changed
 + move to the randorm generated vectors according to the blackboard key
-+ ISSUE inject: sometimes the off class status will not trigger AIcontroller to move to outdoor space.
++ ISSUE01 inject: sometimes the off class status will not trigger AIcontroller to move to outdoor space.

+## Ep12_Bug fix
++ ISSUE01 resolve: in level blueprint there are 2 functions duplicate the codes.
+Two should always be changed together.